Beliefs and values

 From the time of the Apostles, Christians have laid out doctrine in brief, definitive statements.
 As an Anglican church, we affirm the truths as laid out in the Nicene and Apostles Creeds.
 The following statement of faith seeks to set forth in a concise fashion the cornerstone truths of our church, as guided by Scripture - enabling us to show our unity in Christ and guarding the church from error.

 We believe that there is one unique, living and true God, the Maker and Supreme ruler of heaven and earth.
 He eternally exists in a loving relationship of Father, Son and Spirit – one God in three persons.
 God is sovereign in all things; creation, revelation, redemption, judgment and establishing his kingdom.
 God is inexpressibly glorious in holiness and is worthy of all glory, honour and praise.
 Deuteronomy 6:4, 2 Corinthians 13:14

 We believe that men and women are created in the image of God, enjoying a unique dignity in creation, a dominion over the created order and a unique relationship with God.

+We believe he made us male and female and gave us the gifts of marriage (between a man and a woman) and singleness, both of which point to the gospel in differet and valuable way.
 Since the Fall, human nature is universally sinful, positively inclined to evil and totally depraved; we are all guilty before a holy God, we are all under the wrath and just condemnation of God, we are all unable to turn to God ourselves; we are lost and without hope apart from salvation in Christ.
 Genesis 1:26-27, Romans 3:22-23, Ephesians 2:1-3

 About the Bible